aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 # An Example ETL Pipeline with dlt + SQLMesh + DuckDB

 In this post, we walk through building a basic **ETL (Extract-Transform-Load)** pipeline, which is a common pattern for moving and transforming data between systems.
-This is a toy example — intentionally over-simplistic — but it helped us explore how three modern Python tools work together, and we found the combination to be quite effective for this kind of workflow.
+This is a toy example, intentionally over-simplistic, but it helped us explore how three modern Python tools work together.

 The stack we used: